tessel/reach-wg/SPEC.md

 ### Radio

+There are few options, not mutually exclusive, for sensor networks.

+**TODO:** What are the ranges for different networks?
+"Lorawan networks are coming up slowly (see e.g. the Things Network) - it might be interesting to mention that for communication with nodes between 1km - 5km, Lorawan might be interesting.
+Bluetooth is limited to a couple of meters only."
+As for bluetooth: "The distance is also going to increase significantly in the next couple years as [Bluetooth 5](https://www.bluetooth.com/news/pressreleases/2016/06/16/-bluetooth5-quadruples-rangedoubles-speedincreases-data-broadcasting-capacity-by-800)"

 Bluetooth Low Energy is ideal for low-power sensor networks.
+The ability of a sensor to have direct interoperability with smart phones and BLE capable computers could enable Reach to be a development platform independent of Tessel or any other prototyping hardware.

+**TODO:** Does Bluetooth have [IPV6 Accessibility](http://www.nordicsemi.com/eng/News/News-releases/Product-Related-News/Nordic-Semiconductor-IPv6-over-Bluetooth-Smart-protocol-stack-for-nRF51-Series-SoCs-enables-small-low-cost-ultra-low-power-Internet-of-Things-applications)?
+Also as a motivation: "it's lower friction, IMO, to connect to a BLE device than a WiFI network and the work of The Physical Web builds upon that."

 WiFi trades power for convenience: creating an HTTP API or addressing a device by IP enables many more technologies to interface with Reach.

+ZigBee/6LoWPAN: We ruled these out based on accessibility criteria. **TODO:** Those criteria.

 **Protocol:** We will be using a similar protocol to the Tessel 2 bridge protocol used to interface the OpenWRT system with the SAMD21 microcontroller.
 Because we are operating over a different link, modifications to this protocol may be added to suit WiFi or BLE as needed.
 The protocol may be specialized for our use case, but will be supported and tested by a cross-platform library.

 ### I/O Port

-Reach will have a 10-pin I/O header similar to Tessel's.
+Reach has a 10-pin I/O header similar to Tessel's.

 * Pin 1 is GND, pin 2 is 3.3V.
 * Pins 3-10 can be mapped as GPIO.
 * When I2C mode is enabled, pins 3 and 4 are mapped to SCL, SDA.
 * When SPI mode is enabled, pins 5, 6, and 7 are mapped to SCK, MISO, and MOSI.
 * When UART mode is enabled, pins 8 and 9 are mapped to TX and RX.

+**TODO:** Because of how remappable ESP32's I/O is, we could conceivably have all modes operable at once, or even all pins available as signal emitters.

 ### Battery / Power